 How to Decrease the Visibility of Cellulite

 About 8 out every 10 women are affected by cellulite to some degree.
-Women naturally accumulate fat around the hips, thighs and stomach, which are generally the areas that are more susceptible to cellulite.
-Here, I hope to guide you to cellulite treatment that works for you.
+Women naturally accumulate fat around the hips, thighs, and stomach, which are generally the areas that are more susceptible to cellulite.
+In this article, I hope to guide you to cellulite treatment that works for you.

 What Causes Cellulite?

 Beneath the skin are fibrous, connective cords that attach the skin to the muscle.
 In between the skin and muscle is where fat accumulates.
 When the fat cells begin to bulge out farther than the connective cords, you have cellulite.

 Imagine pushing a mesh screen against your skin.
 You'll notice that the skin will bulge out from the gaps in the mesh.
 This is similar to the anatomy of cellulite, with the mesh being the fibrous cords.

 Cellulite is more common with aging, when skin starts to lose elasticity.
 Weight gain may also increase its visibility.

 I know you've heard it before, but I have to say it again.
 Diet and exercise can greatly diminish the appearance of cellulite.

 You can see in the image above that the fat bulging out from the connective fibrous cords are what causes the look of cellulite.
 Well, if you reduce the amount of fat, there is less pressure bulging against those fibrous cords, which will cause the surface of the skin to look less bumpy.
 Makes sense, right?